 The HERE Geotiles package offers a collection of utility functions to help you operate with data that is partitioned using the HERETile tiling scheme.
-The terms "tile" and "tile ID" equate to the integer (long) key of a HereQuad as described in reference above.
+The terms "tile" and "tile ID" equate to the integer (long) key of a HERE tile as described in reference above.

 See examples, below.
 For details of all methods, see the API documentation.

-Notice that when dealing with latitude/longitude coordinate pairs, all methods take longitude as first argument of the two.
+When dealing with latitude/longitude coordinate pairs, all methods take longitude as the first argument.
 This is in keeping with the conventions used by Shapely.

 import here.geotiles.heretile as ht from shapely.geometry import Polygon

 Finding one tile, given WGS-84 coordinates:

 # Which level 10 tile contains point 41.88429530213, -87.63881888707832? tile10 = ht.from_coordinates(-87.63881888707832, 41.88429530213, 10) print(tile10) 1255998

 # List all of tile10's level 12 descendants for i in ht.descendants(tile10, 12): print(i) 20095968 20095969 20095972 20095973 20095970 20095971 20095974 20095975 20095976 20095977 20095980 20095981 20095978 20095979 20095982 20095983

 # Get the boundary of tile10 as a Shapely Polygon print(ht.get_polygon(tile10)) POLYGON ((-87.5390625 41.8359375, -87.5390625 42.1875, -87.890625 42.1875, -87.890625 41.8359375, -87.5390625 41.8359375))

 west = 13.41 east = 13.49 south = 52.50 north = 52.54 print( list(ht.in_bounding_box(west=west, south=south, east=east, north=north, level=12)) ) [23618402, 23618403]